antmicro/renode-test-action/README.md

 * `tests-to-run` - path to the Robot files you want to execute.
 * `renode-arguments` - optional, additional arguments passed to Renode.
 See [Renode README](https://github.com/renode/renode) for details.
 Default: no additional arguments.
 * `artifacts-path` - optional, path where  test artifacts should be stored.
 This includes Robot logs and HTML reports.
 Default: current directory.
+* `gather-execution-metrics` - optional, whether to gather and visualize execution metrics.
+Default: no.

 ## Using cache